michalu24/SiiSecurity/README.md

 # Spring Boot 3 - Security Modules
 ## Overview

-This project demonstrates three different approaches to securing a Spring Boot 3 application using Spring Security:
+This project demonstrates four different approaches to securing a Spring Boot 3 application using Spring Security:

 - **CustomLoginForm** - A custom-built login page with Spring Security integration.
 - **DefaultSecurityConfig** - Standard default security configuration (out-of-the-box).
 - **SecurityOauth** - Integration OAuth2 - Github
+- **JWTExample** - Integration with JWT tokens

 Each module is structured to showcase a specific security mechanism.